oblivioncth/CLIFp/README.md

 Requires:
 **-m** or **-e**

+### Remarks
+With any use of the **--title** option for the commands that support it the title must be entered verbatim as it appears within Flashpoint, as close matches are not checked (due to technical limitations).
+If two entries happen to share the title specified, a dialog window with more information will be displayed so that the intended title can be selected.

 ## Exit Codes
 Once CLIFp has finished executing an exit code is reported that indicates the "error status" of the program, which can be useful for recording/determining issues.
 The exit code can be obtained by running the application in the following manner, or by examining CLIFp.log: